-Some DPI external functions or other interface functions called from them require that the context of their call is known.
-It takes a special instrumentation of their call instances to provide such context; for example, some variables referring to the "current instance" or "current task" need to be set.
-To avoid any unnecessary overhead, external function calls in SystemVerilog code are not instrumented unless the external function is specified as context in its SystemVerilog external declaration.
+Some DPI imported functions or other interface functions called from them require that the context of their call be known.
+It takes special instrumentation of their call instances to provide such context; for example, a variable referring to the "current instance" might need to be set.
+To avoid any unnecessary overhead, imported function calls in SystemVerilog code are not instrumented unless the imported function is specified as context in its SystemVerilog import declaration.

 All DPI export functions require that the context of their call is known.
-This is because SystemVerilog function declarations always occur in instantiable scopes, hence allowing a multiplicity of unique function instances.
+This occurs since SystemVerilog function declarations always occur in instantiable scopes, hence allowing a multiplicity of unique function instances in the simulator's elaborated database.
 Thus, there is no such thing as a non-context export function.

-For the sake of simulation performance, an external function call shall not block SystemVerilog compiler optimizations.
-An external function not specified as context shall not access any data objects from SystemVerilog other then its actual arguments.
+For the sake of simulation performance, a non-context imported function call shall not block SystemVerilog compiler optimizations.
+An imported function not specified as context shall not access any data objects from SystemVerilog other then its actual arguments.
 Only the actual arguments can be affected (read or written) by its call.
-Therefore, a call of non-context function is not a barrier for optimizations.
-A context external function, however, can access (read or write) any SystemVerilog data objects by calling PLI/VPI, or by calling a DPI export function.
+Therefore, a call of non-context imported function is not a barrier for optimizations.
+A context imported function, however, can access (read or write) any SystemVerilog data objects by calling PLI/VPI, nor by calling an embedded export function.
 Therefore, a call to a context function is a barrier for SystemVerilog compiler optimizations.

-Only the calls of context external functions are properly instrumented and cause conservative optimizations; therefore, only those functions can safely call all functions from other APIs, including PLI and VPI functions or exported SystemVerilog functions.
-For external functions not specified as context, the effects of calling PLI, VPI, or SystemVerilog functions can be unpredictable and such calls can crash if the callee requires a context that has not been properly set.
+Only the calls of context imported functions are properly instrumented and cause conservative optimizations; therefore, only those functions can safely call all functions from other APIs, including PLI and VPI functions or exported SystemVerilog functions.
+For imported functions not specified as context, the effects of calling PLI, VPI, or SystemVerilog functions can be unpredictable and such calls can crash if the callee requires a context that has not been properly set.

-Special DPI utility functions exist that allow external functions to retrieve and operate on their context.
-For example, the C implementation of an external function may use svGetScope() to retrieve an svScope corresponding to the instance scope of its corresponding SystemVerilog external declaration.
+Special DPI utility functions exist that allow imported functions to retrieve and operate on their context.
+For example, the C implementation of an imported function may use svGetScope() to retrieve an svScope corresponding to the instance scope of its corresponding SystemVerilog import declaration.
 See section A.8 for more details.